bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

   cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/management1.yml /etc/bluebanquise/playbooks/

-Then, we will ask Ansible to read this playbook, and execute all roles listed inside on management1 node (check hosts target at top of the file).
+Then, we will ask Ansible to read this playbook, and execute all roles listed inside on management1 node (check hosts at top of the file).

 To do so, we are going to use the ansible-playbook command.